lalohuerta/stock-analysis/README.md

 ## Results

-Four different arrays were created to switch the nesting order for all the "for" loops.
+Three different arrays were created to switch the nesting order for all the "for" loops.

- * tickers
  * tickersVolumes
  * tickersStartingPrices
  * tickersEndingPrices